 Aspiring security guards who want to know how to work as security guards in Australia should obtain a Security Guard license from the Australian state where they live.

-This step-by-step guide will discuss the role, education requirements, employment opportunities, job prospects, and pathways to build a career as a security guard in Australia.
+This step-by-step guide will teach you how to become a security guard in Australia, the education requirements, qualifications, security guard courses, training, job opportunities, how to get a license, and pathways to build a career as a security guard in Australia.

 1. Who Is A Security Guard?